zelenko/pick/README.md

 ## Overview
-This Pick/BASIC code has examples of various functionality.
-Some refer to it as Unibasic.
-More detailed info is available in the  [Rocket UniVerse BASIC Commands Reference](http://docs.rocketsoftware.com/nxt/gateway.dll/RKBnew20%2Funiverse%2Fprevious%20versions%2Fv11.2.3%2Funiverse_basiccommandsrefguide_v1123.pdf).
+Pick is the programing language used with UniVerse database.
+But PICK has many flavors.
+The one PICK flavor used with Universe is  [UniBASIC](https://github.com/zelenko/pick/wiki).
+More detailed info on it is available in the  [Rocket UniVerse BASIC Commands Reference](http://docs.rocketsoftware.com/nxt/gateway.dll/RKBnew20%2Funiverse%2Fprevious%20versions%2Fv11.2.3%2Funiverse_basiccommandsrefguide_v1123.pdf).
 UniVerse is the database that powers [Eclipse ERP](https://en.wikipedia.org/wiki/Eclipse_ERP).

 ### Features